-If a student enrolls from another school system's alternative education program before the expiration of the placement, the placement will continue at the Ben Hill Alternative Program.
+If a student enrolls in another school system's alternative education program before the expiration of the placement, the placement will continue at the Ben Hill Alternative Program.

 Students with disabilities suspended or expelled from regular transportation are not automatically assigned to a special education bus.
-Placement on special transportation, when extenuating circumstances are present, will be decided on an individual basis by the IEP committee.
+Placement on special transportation, when extenuating circumstances are present will be decided individually by the IEP committee.